induktio/thinker/Details.md

 32. When a base is captured that was previously owned by active third faction and the time to assimilate the base was more than 10 turns, the previous owner is preserved after capture.
 33. Fix diplomacy dialog issues when both human and alien factions are involved in a base capture by removing the event that spawns additional colony pods.
 34. Fix missing defender bonus mentioned in the manual "Units in a headquarters base automatically gain +1 Morale when defending".
+35. Fix multiple issues in unit morale calculation, see more details in "Improved combat mechanics" section (modify_unit_morale).

 Scient's patch